German Imperial War Council of 8 December 1912: Discussions

-Historians Views
+Historical significance

 Historians more sympathetic to the Entente, such as British historian John Röhl, frequently see this as a conference as setting a time when a war was to begin, namely the summer of 1914.
 It was clearly established that, if there was going to be a war, the German Army wanted it to commence before the new Russian armaments program began to bear fruit.

 Historians more sympathetic to the government of Wilhelm II often reject the importance of this War Council as only showing the thinking, and recommendations of those present, with no decisions taken.
 They often cite the passage from Admiral Muller's diary (below), which states: "That was the end of the conference.
 The result amounted to almost nothing."

 Röhl is on safer ground when he argues that even if this War Council did not reach a binding decision it does nonetheless offer a clear view of their intentions, or at least their thoughts.
 Röhl also points out a list of actions that were definitely or apparently taken as a result of the conference: